HiDiHlabs/ssam-lite/docs/source/local_vs_server.rst

 =================

 Advantages
-    - **No installation**: Because you only need to download it, it is quick to deploy and you can start your analysis after less than 2 minutes.
+    - **No installation**: Because you only need to open the provided website, you can start your analysis in less than a minute.
+Even if you decide to download the source code it should not take much longer.

 Use case
     For all researchers that want to get started right away or are the only ones in their group/department